 Rubber Plant Propagation

 Welcome to our article on Rubber Plant Propagation.
+I’ve propagated a lot over the years and I have a few inside my home and outside on my balcony too.
 Rubber plants are really popular for a reason.
 Their leaf color and shape are a great way to add green to a room, they can be vertical or branch out and are relatively easy to care for.
-To propagate a rubber plant you can use various methods, I always use water propagation as I find it the easiest and I can monitor root growth.
-We´ll cover this step by step below.
-We´ll talk about the others too.
+To propagate a rubber plant you can use various methods, I normally use water propagation as I find it the easiest and I can monitor root growth.
+I’ll cover this step by step below.
+I’ll talk about the others too.

 Tip: we recommend Etsy for buying plants.
 Look for the best rated seller you can, and try to buy as close to your home as possible so the plant does not travel too far.